franhenke/franhenke/README.md

 Since finishing my web developer bootcamp with [neuefische](https://www.neuefische.de/en?gclid=Cj0KCQjwrsGCBhD1ARIsALILBYprKu2OoxTOm6WIC1fruI4Sow6QQ3fWdLT_uK_pXXSQi6vXCp0ICB8aAqq5EALw_wcB) 🐠 last year, I spent my days developing new and expanding my existing programming skills. <br>

-I am currently working as a freelance web developer for 3d Ninjas.
+I am currently working as a freelance web developer for [3D Ninjas](https://www.3dninjas.io/).
 We are creating an ecommerce platform and technical pipeline for interop between DCC tools for artists, creators and developers.

 The tech stack I'm working mostly with right now is **React**, **TypeScript** and **Vue.js** in the frontend and **express.js** in the backend.